Guides

 3

-Prize money doesn't drop off all at once.
-It drops off when the same event takes place two years later.
-For example, prize money won at the 2025 World Matchplay drops off after the 2027 World Matchplay concludes.
+Prize money doesn't all disappear at once.
+It drops off when the same event happens two years later.
+Won £200,000 at the 2025 World Matchplay?
+That money falls off your ranking after the 2027 World Matchplay finishes.
+Event by event, not calendar date by calendar date.

 4